Skip to main content

 Once all sides have staples in them and everything looks correct, use a mallet on the staples to push them further into the wood so they do not stick out.

-We only used the front/back brackets that come with the chassis, with two at the front corners and two more in the back corners.
+We only used the front/back brackets that come with the chassis, with two at the upper side corners and two more in the back side corners.
 Note that 8 total front/back brackets will be used, 4 for each alliance color of bumpers.
 The brackets are secured to 1.5” 10-32 bolts that stick vertically out of the chassis.
-These bolts are inserted in the third hole in from the edge in the outer row of holes in the chassis front and end rails.
-The bumpers are set to the appropriate height by using nylock or regular nuts as spacers.
-Our bumpers were installed with two nuts on top of each bolt.
-We highly recommend using at least 1 nylock nut on the 1.5” 10-32 bolt.
-These nuts should be left in place on the bolts in the chassis, with only the top nuts on top of the brackets (shown below) coming off when the bumpers need to be changed.
+Bolts on the front are on the 5th hole and bolts on the back are on the first side hole.
+The bumpers are set to the appropriate height by using Nylock or regular nuts as spacers.
+We use a ½” nylon spacer and a Nylock nut as a spacer to achieve our bumper height.
+These nuts should be left in place on the bolts when changing the bumpers.
+If you want to use wingnuts over standoffs rotate the bracket 180 degrees.

-Nylock nuts or the provided wingnuts should be used to ensure the bumper cannot come off during the match.
-Once one set of bumpers is undone, remove the four nuts holding the brackets down, lift the bumper set up, put the other color of bumpers in its place, and position four more brackets in place and tighten down the nuts again to hold them in place.
+½” standoffs or the provided wingnuts should be used to ensure the bumper cannot come off during the match.
+Once one set of bumpers is undone, remove the standoffs holding the brackets down, lift the bumper set up, put the other color of bumpers in its place, and position four more brackets in place and tighten down the nuts again to hold them in place.
 Drill out pilot holes and then wood screw these four brackets in place to the other bumper set.

-Severely compromised bumpers can result in your robot being disabled during a match (G411).
+Severely compromised bumpers can result in your robot being disabled during a match (G413).